mirhen/iOS-MVC/README.md

 Here are two benefits that you get from this approach:

-1. You can now use the keyboard shortcut `cmd` + `alt` + `shift` + `←` to collapse all methods and get a nice overview of the code
+You can now use the keyboard shortcut `cmd` + `alt` + `shift` + `←` to collapse all methods and get a nice overview of the code

 ![Folded Methods](./folded.png "Use `cmd` + `alt` + `shift` to fold methods")

-2. You can now use the "quick viewer" in Xcode to see the whole content of your file nicely organized [screenshot]
+You can now use the "quick viewer" in Xcode to see the whole content of your file nicely organized

 ![Quick Viewer](./quick-viewer.png "Use Xcode's 'Quick Viewer' to have a nice overview of the file's content")